JSTOR-Labs/plant-humanities/watermelon/README.md

 	attribution="Wikimedia Commons">
 {#paragraph10}

-Certain characteristics of the watermelon made it conducive to racializing: its messiness when being eaten supposedly connoted uncleanliness, its easiness to grow implied laziness, its sweetness and color connoted childishness.
-These aspects of the fruit were bound up with representations of African-Americans whose taste for the melon were exaggerated to the point of naturalisation; the watermelon’s African origins were cited as an explanation for Black Americans’ apparently insatiable appetite for the fruit.
-Nineteenth-century newspapers were filled with anecdotes and reports which repeated these racial tropes until they masqueraded as truth.
+Aspects of the fruit became bound up with representations of African Americans, showing their taste for it exaggerated to the point of the grotesque: It was messy to eat, which connoted uncleanliness; easy to grow, implying laziness; and its bright color and sweetness were associated with childishness.
+Watermelon’s African origins were also cited as an explanation for Black Americans’ apparently insatiable appetite for the fruit.
+Nineteenth-century newspapers were filled with reports and anecdotes that repeated these racial tropes, which masqueraded as facts.
 <param ve-image
 	title="“In the earliest study of the natural history of the African his absorptive powers in the matter of watermelons came to the front and has always staid there.
 It is one of his most salient characteristics.”
 (The New York Times, 1904)" url="https://ids.si.edu/ids/deliveryService?max_w=700&id=NMAAHC-6A6EEDA3268C2_2001"